newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-2-cds.md

   (APN), or Certified Nurse Midwife (CNM), and you or your business prescribe or dispense any CDS.
 industryId: healthcare
-callToActionText: Apply for My PA, APN, or CNM CDS Registration
+callToActionText: Apply for My CDS Registration
 callToActionLink: https://www.njconsumeraffairs.gov/dcu/Applications/Initial-Application-for-Registration-for-Dispenser-Prescriber-Practitioner.pdf
 licenseCertificationClassification: undefined
 agencyId: nj-consumer-affairs